USS Ta-Kiang

-USS Ta-Kiang was a 510-ton steamer was chartered by the Union Navy during the American Civil War.
+USS Ta-Kiang was a 510-ton steamer chartered by the Union Navy during the American Civil War.

 Ta-Kiang was assigned by the Navy to be part of the Allied fleet proceeding to Japan to enforce the opening of the Shimonoseki straits in that country, in keeping with treaties already signed with Japan.

 Service history

-Ta-Kiang (sometimes spelled Takiang and meaning "big river" in Chinese) -- an oak-hulled, screw steamer built in 1862 at New York City by the shipbuilding firm of Rosevelt and Joyce—was active in the China trade, probably under the British flag to avoid being molested by Confederate raiders and cruisers.
+Ta-Kiang (sometimes spelled Takiang and meaning "big river" in Chinese) was an oak-hulled, screw steamer built in 1862 at New York City by the shipbuilding firm of Rosevelt and Joyce, and was active in the China trade, probably under the British flag to avoid being molested by Confederate raiders and cruisers.
 In the summer of 1864, the British government chartered the ship to bring troops to Kanagawa, Japan, because of the anti-foreign sentiment then prevalent among certain segments of the Japanese population who were resisting westernization.
-As an outgrowth of this hostility to aliens in the summer of 1863, a Prince of Nagato, Mori, of the clan of Choshiu, fortified one side of the Strait of Shimonoseki to close that waterway to western commerce.
+As a result of an outgrowth of hostility to foreigners in the summer of 1863, a Prince of Nagato, Lord Mori of the Chōshū Domain fortified one side of the Strait of Shimonoseki to close that waterway to western commerce.

-The following year, the western Treaty powers determined to open those waters once and for all.
+The following year, the western Treaty powers determined to open these waters once and for all.
 However, the only American warship then in that part of the world was the sail-powered sloop-of-war Jamestown, which could not overcome the strong currents in the strait and thus was unable to participate in any allied expedition to open navigation to foreign shipping.
-On 18 August 1864—so that the United States would be represented in the joint Anglo-French-Dutch force—Robert K. Pruyn, the minister resident of the United States in Japan, and Captain Cicero Price, the commanding officer of Jamestown, chartered Ta-Kiang from the firm Walsh, Hall, and Co., the agents for the steamer Ta-Kiang.
+On 18 August 1864, so that the United States would be represented in the joint Anglo-French-Dutch force, Robert K. Pruyn, the minister resident of the United States in Japan, and Captain Cicero Price, the commanding officer of Jamestown, chartered Ta-Kiang from the firm Walsh, Hall, and Co., the agents for the steamer Ta-Kiang.
 Under the terms of the agreement, she was "to carry a landing party, and in every way to assist in the common object, but not to be under fire of the forts."

 Before the joint expedition set sail, a mail steamer arrived bringing Japanese diplomats back from France with a treaty that had stipulated, among other provisions, that the Strait of Shimonoseki would be opened within three months.
 Ta-Kiang's charter was cancelled when word of the treaty first arrived, but the Japanese appeared unwilling to be bound by the agreement.
-This intransigence left the western powers no alternative to opening hostilities with Choshiu.
+This intransigence left the western powers no alternative to opening hostilities with Chōshū.
 Accordingly, the United States government rechartered Ta-Kiang and took her over on 28 August 1864.
 Capt.
 Price placed Lt.
 Frederick Pearson, of Jamestown, in command of the ship and also transferred 18 men—including a surgeon—and a 30-pounder Parrott rifle to the erstwhile merchantman.
 Price admonished Pearson to "render any and every other aid in your power to promote the common object, such as towing boats, landing men, and receiving the wounded ... if required to do so."